solana-labs/solana/docs/src/cli/choose-a-cluster.md

 ## Choose a Cluster

 #### Mainnet Beta
- * The *Mainnet Beta* cluster is the official persistent cluster that will eventually transition to become Mainnet.
+A permissionless, persistent cluster for early token holders and launch partners.
-   * We call the current form "Beta" because ...
-[TODO]
+No smart contracts or inflation.
  * Tokens that are issued on Mainnet Beta are **real** SOL
- * If you have paid money to purchase/be issued tokens, such as through our CoinList auction or as an investor, these tokens will be transferred on Mainnet Beta.
+ * If you have paid money to purchase/be issued tokens, such as through our CoinList auction, these tokens will be transferred on Mainnet Beta.
    * Note: If you are using a non-command-line wallet such as [Trust Wallet](../wallet/trust-wallet.md), the wallet will always be connecting to Mainnet Beta.